-Wondering how you can level-up your Hipcamp and get more bookings?
+Wondering how you can level-up your property, campground, or campsite and get more bookings and earn more money as a Hipcamp Host?
 You’ve come to the right place!

-Combining a survey of over 1,000 campers, a deep dive into top reviewed campgrounds, and feedback we hear from campers daily, we’re excited to share the most sought-after amenities by Hipcampers.
+Combining results from our survey of over 1,000 campers, along with a deep dive into our top reviewed campgrounds, and feedback we hear from campers daily, we’ve determined the list of the most sought-after campground amenities.

-It’s important to follow your county restrictions as well as share your personal laws of the land with campers.
-Certain times of the year might allow for fire and some may not.
+It’s important to follow your county restrictions as well as share your personal laws of the land with campers, especially with regard to fire safety.
+Certain times of the year might allow for fires and some may not.
 You can make this known in your Hipcamp listing.
-After campers have spent the day exploring your land or nearby parks and trails, cooked their dinner and are ready to snuggle up and chat, play cards or read books, providing a fire ring and firewood can make things a lot easier for campers and go a long way in heightening their experience.
+Providing a fire ring and firewood can make things a lot easier for campers and go a long way in heightening their experience.

 If you have multiple campsites, you could create a community fire ring to cut down on the number of rings as well as to bring people together.

-In the survey, Fire Rings/Grill came in on top with 62% of campers selecting this as an important amenity while camping.
+In our survey, Fire Rings/Grill came in on top with 62% of campers selecting this as an important amenity to have available while camping.

 Access to water can come in many forms from a tap, hose, spigot, jug to asking campers to boil and purify water from a local river or pump.
-Staying at a Hipcamp is often paired with day hikes, exploring new trails or at the very least cooking meals.
+Staying at a Hipcamp camping or glamping site is often paired with day hikes, exploring new trails or at the very least cooking meals.
 It can be a great help to campers to provide water, especially when the campground is in a more remote area where they might not be able to drive nearby to pick some up.
-A lot of our Hosts are no strangers to drought and water isn’t always accessible.
+Many of our Hipcamp Hosts are not strangers to drought and we realize that water isn’t always accessible.
 Clearly communicating with campers to bring their own water works just as well!